Terms & Conditions

 (b) Earnings from professional writing under the jurisdiction of any other affiliate of the International Affiliation of Writers’ Guilds, any such deductions being subject to the payment of the minimum basic subscription £198.

-The level of subscription payable by Candidate Members, Group Members and Affiliate Members shall be decided annually at the discretion of the Executive Council.
+The level of subscription payable by Candidate Members, Student Members, Group Members and Affiliate Members shall be decided annually at the discretion of the Executive Council.

 Subscriptions shall become due and payable immediately upon joining and thereafter on the annual anniversary of joining save that a member may elect to pay by instalments.